 Lower Grand Canyon Rafting Trips

-All Lower Grand Canyon rafting trips begin at river mile 89, and trips end at varying locations 100 or more miles downstream giving you the chance to soak in more Canyon.
+All Lower Grand Canyon rafting trips begin at river mile 89.
+Trips end at varying locations 100 or more miles downstream giving you the chance to soak in more Canyon.

 Lower Grand Canyon Rafting Trips

 Start in the middle and raft the biggest whitewater on the Colorado River through the deepest section of the Grand Canyon.
 All Lower Canyon rafting trips begin with a mandatory 7.5 mile hike into Grand Canyon via the Bright Angel trail from the South Rim.
 From Pipe Creek Beach near Phantom Ranch, travel 100 or more miles through Grand Canyon depending on the tour you select.

 Explore Elves Chasm, Deer Creek Falls, Matkatamiba and Havasu Canyons.
 Raft 19 major rapids, including Crystal and Lava Falls.
 Each day is different and full, a mix of rapids and smooth water, hikes to hidden canyons and archaeological sites.
 Camp out on beaches in the bottom of the Grand Canyon under a blanket of stars.
 After the trip, you will be transported to the designated ending point depending on the tour you select.

 Where to Start